 - incomplete questions that just seem to ________

-Crafting great assessments isn't always easy, but beginning with the right authoring tool from the start can help you - the content developer, your instructors who rely on your assessments to accurately measure outcomes, and the students themselves whose knowledge should be paramount in our priorities.
-Follow along through our newsletter as we continue to dissect question types and unearth more best practices.
+Crafting great assessments isn't always easy, but beginning with the right authoring tool from the start can help the content developer, instructors who rely on assessments to accurately measure outcomes, and the students themselves.

-Did you know that you can make multiple choice questions in MyEcontentFactory.
-This is just one of many assessment types that our assessment tool provides.
-Try it today with our free trial or contact us to see a demo.
+Did you know that you can make multiple choice questions in GT's MyEcontentFactory?
+This is just one of many assessment types that our assessment tool facilitates.
+Try it today - contact us for a demo.

 Which side of the MCQ aisle are you?
 Let us know in the comments section below!